Datalog and Constraint Satisfaction with Infinite Templates

-Then Theorem~\ref{thm:universal} asserts the existence of a $\cal N$-free $\omega$-categorical $\tau'$-structure $\Delta$ that is universal for all $\cal N$-free structures.
+Then Theorem~\ref{thm:universal} asserts the existence of an $\cal N$-free $\omega$-categorical $\tau'$-structure $\Delta$ that is universal for all $\cal N$-free structures.
 We use $\Delta$ to define the template $\Gamma$ for the constraint satisfaction problem.
-To do this, restrict the domain of $\Delta$ to those points that have the property that either $P_i$ or $P_i'$ holds (but not both $P_i$ and $P_i'$) for all existential monadic predicates $P_i$.
-The resulting structure $\Delta'$ is non-empty, since the problem defined by $\Phi$ is non-empty.
-Then we take the reduct of $\Delta'$ that only contains the input relations from $\tau$.
-It is well-known \cite{Hodges} that reducts and first-order restrictions of $\omega$-categorical structures are again $\omega$-categorical.
-Hence the resulting $\tau$-structure $\Gamma$ is $\omega$-categorical.
+To do this, let $\Delta'$ be the restriction of $\Delta$ to those elements that have the property that for all existential monadic predicates $P_i$ either $P_i$ or $P_i'$ holds (but not both $P_i$ and $P_i'$).
+Let $\Gamma$ be the reduct of $\Delta'$ that only contains the input relations from $\tau$.
+It is well-known (see e.g. Theorem 7.3.8 in~\cite{HodgesLong}) hat reducts and first-order restrictions of $\omega$-categorical structures are again $\omega$-categorical.
+Hence, $\Gamma$ is $\omega$-categorical.